Cost per million tokens: every major LLM (2026)

 ChatGPT, Perplexity and Gemini usually suggest these next.

-• How much does Anthropic prompt caching actually save?
+• How much does Anthropic prompt caching save at 0.1x input?